 Paragraph 53 clearly outlines why 10D is required in area codes that have a 988 prefix, but, again, 807 does not have a 988 prefix.
 Paragraph 61 states that 10D would “facilitate the process” for future three-digit short codes, but are there any proposals to create any other such short codes?
 988 is the first short code proposed since the N11 assignments were finalised around the turn of the millennium.
 Paragraph 112 again underscores the linkage of 10D to area codes that use 988 as a prefix.
 There is no dialing conflict between 988 and 7-digit local dialing, so there is no technical reason to require 10D in area code 807.

 Update : CRTC staff finally provided a substantive response to my query.
 In a nutshell, the phone companies in area code 807 supported the move to mandatory 10-digit local dialing, although that support was premised on the notion that all of Canada would move to a uniform dialing scheme, along with the idea that it will streamline the process if any additional 3-digit short codes are proposed at some unknown future date.
-Tbaytel, a local phone company in Thunder Bay, did not propose exempting 807 from the 10-digit dialing requirement, even though most of area code 867 is exempt.
+TBayTel, the main local phone company in Thunder Bay, did not propose exempting 807 from the 10-digit dialing requirement, even though most of area code 867 is exempt.
 I remain unpersuaded of the wisdom of this move, but it is too late to change it.